dotnet/runtime/.github/ISSUE_TEMPLATE/api-proposal.md

 # Usage Examples

-Please provide code examples that highlight how the proposed API changes are meant to be consumed.
+Please provide code examples that highlight how the proposed API additions are meant to be consumed.

 # Risks